compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

 Data reduction scripts for IMAGER using pipeline steps

+Files:
+myimager.ima: main IMAGER script proc_myimager.ima: auxiliary file that contains procedures used by myimager.ima check_output.ima: script to have a quick look at basic parameters of the output cubes and images produced by myimager.ima

 Prerequisites:
 IMAGER (>= 3.9-05)
 CASA (>= 6.5.6.22)

-Getting the calibrated visibilities and converting them to UVFITS:
+** Getting the calibrated visibilities and converting them to UVFITS:

 1. Put the measurement set in the working directory.
 Untar it if it is tared.
 This takes less than an hour.